 For the safety of all children, and due to health and/or allergy concerns, please make sure any food/snacks from home are not brought to school.

 Pedestrian Safety

-Early Head Start provides trainings for parents and children in pedestrian safety at center orientations and/or home visits.
+Head Start/GSRP provide training for parents/guardians and children in pedestrian safety at center orientations and/or home visits.
 This training is also reinforced throughout the program year.

 Children Receive Safety Education Training which includes: